ministryofjustice/hmpps-incident-reporting-api/docs/0002-architecture.md

 - **Incident database** to store incident reports and all migrated data from NOMIS

 #### Other components and interactions with IRS
-- Digital Prison Reporting (DPR) - The DPR system will be the source of truth for reporting incident data.
+- Digital DataHub (DH) - The DH system will eventually be the source of truth for reporting incident data.
+Initially reporting will be done from NOMIS and also with the incident service.
 - NOMIS - The legacy system that will be replaced by the new IRS.
 - Audit Service - The audit service will receive and record audit events from the IRS.
-- Analytics Platform - The analytics platform will obtain data sets from DPR to provide insights and reporting.
+- Analytics Platform (AP) - The analytics platform will obtain data sets from DH to provide insights and reporting.
-- Safety Diagnostic Tool - The Safety Diagnostic Tool will obtain data from DPR to provide insights and reporting.
+- Safety Diagnostic Tool (SDT) - The Safety Diagnostic Tool will obtain data from AP to provide insights and reporting.
-- Performance Hub - The Performance Hub will obtain data from DPR to provide insights and reporting.
+- Performance Hub (PH) - The Performance Hub will obtain data from AP to provide insights and reporting.
-- SYSCON APIs - These API/systems will migrate all incident data to IRS.
+- SYSCON Services - These services will migrate all incident data to IRS and synchronise (2 way)

 Below illustrate these components and how they interact with each other.